St. Landry Catholic Church

 St. Landry Parish Timeline

-This timeline provides a condensed summary of the historical journey of St. Landry Parish, Louisiana.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of St. Landry Parish, Louisiana.

 - 1690: French explorer, Sieur Armand de Ville d'Orgeron, explores the area that will become St. Landry Parish